Hailsham Man Found Guilty of Murder After Deadly Hit-and-Run

-Dumble turned himself in to police 24 hours later and was arrested on suspicion of murder.
-He was subsequently charged and remanded in custody.
+Dumble surrendered to police 24 hours later and was arrested on suspicion of murder.
+He has been held in custody since.

-Detective Chief Inspector Alex Campbell called the act “senseless” and commended the investigative team:
+Detective Chief Inspector Alex Campbell called the incident “senseless” and praised the police team for their work:

 “Kyle Dumble turned his car into a deadly weapon that night in November… This has been a complex investigation, and I would like to thank the investigative team for their hard work in bringing Dumble to justice.”

-Dumble has been remanded in custody and will face sentencing on Monday, 27 January.
+Dumble remains in custody and will be sentenced on Monday, 27 January.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.